Cubart History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Cubart is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the personal name Jacob.
 The surname Cubart is derived from Cob, which is a pet form of the name Jacob, and is supplemented by the common diminutive suffix -et.
 Some experts state that the surname Cubart is a nickname derived from the Old English word cubit, which means elbow.
-One expert is dumbfounded: "I cannot explain the somewhat common and well-known surname, unless it be a diminutive or corruption of a personal name. " CITATION[CLOSE]
+One expert is dumbfounded: "I cannot explain the somewhat common and well-known surname, unless it be a diminutive or corruption of a personal name. "

 Early Origins of the Cubart family

 The surname Cubart was first found in Norfolk, where Geoffrey Cobet and Roger Cobet were both listed in the Hundredorum Rolls of 1273.

 Early History of the Cubart family